onefrankguy/frankmitchell.org/posts/local-pull-requests-in-git.md

     [alias]
     mg = merge --no-ff

-Perserving the history of a branch when you merge gives you the opportunity to describe why the merge is taking place.
+Preserving the history of a branch when you merge gives you the opportunity to describe why the merge is taking place.
 Time stamps associated with the commits let you figure out how long the work on a branch took.
 Keeping historical context is like leaving tiny clues for your future self.